UnCarter25le/ChineseLiterature/README.md

     - #### bookInfo
 ![bookInfo](https://github.com/UnCarter25le/ChineseLiterature/blob/fourth-without-heavy-files/PhotoSet/dataStructure/bookInfo_dataStructure.png)
+-
     - #### classicbook
 ![classicbook](https://github.com/UnCarter25le/ChineseLiterature/blob/fourth-without-heavy-files/PhotoSet/dataStructure/%E5%8F%A4%E6%96%87%E8%A7%82%E6%AD%A2%E4%B8%8E%E5%85%B6%E4%BB%96%E5%8F%A4%E7%B1%8D_3_dataStructure.png)
+-
     - #### packages needed for crawlerForGuanzhi
 ![ crawlerForGuanzhi](https://github.com/UnCarter25le/ChineseLiterature/blob/fourth-without-heavy-files/PhotoSet/crawlerForGuanzhi_packageNeeded.png)

 > ### 4.
 DataSetAndPrograms:

-#### 1. Most programs(*.py) is here for you to explore!
-Additionally, you have access to see various files in json format or txt(actually html content ) which are valuable to this project!
+### 1. Most programs(*.py) is here for you to explore!
+-  Additionally, you have access to see various files in json format or txt(actually html content ) __which are valuable to this project!__

-#### 2. Basically,  if you wanna try programs(*.py), just remenber to pull branch called "fourth-with-heavy-files"!
-That will show you some folders with a great many and  essential  material which is crucial to execute programs(*.py), such as "作者的照片","古籍的照片","古籍","古籍innerChapterHtml", etc.
+### 2. Basically,  if you wanna try programs(*.py), just remenber to pull branch called "fourth-with-heavy-files"!
+- That will show you some __folders__ with a great many and  essential  material which is crucial to execute programs(*.py), such as __"作者的照片","古籍的照片","古籍","古籍innerChapterHtml"__, etc.

+- The order of executing writeDataToDatabase_*.py is __"writeDataToDatabase_author.py","writeDataToDatabase_classicbook.py","writeDataToDatabase_classicbook_content.py",and "writeDataToDatabase_quotation_from_classicbook.py".__

 -----